HerharFares/numCollect/README.md

 ## PS

-***The generated data, was deleted for reasons(i uploaded it at first, but had to delete it after.....sorry:unamused: :unamused: :unamused:)***
+***The generated data, was deleted for reasons(I uploaded it at first, but had to delete it after.....sorry:unamused: :unamused: :unamused:)***
 ***This is for educational purposes only And not meant for harm, or any kind of trouble.***

 ***The data is public, just exploited what is available only.***